 Enter the name of the domain you want to park on top of your existing domain and click Add Domain to create a new parked domain …

-You can park multiple domain names on your existing domain.
+You can have multiple parked domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
-We have also registered the domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the domain aliases into your browser (e.g. type in WPCompendium.net) …
+We have also registered the related domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
+To see how parked domains work, just type in any of the domain aliases into your browser (e.g. type in WPCompendium.info) …

 (You can park multiple domain names)

-You can also easily remove parked domains using the Aliases feature.
+You can also remove a domain alias using the Parked Domains feature.

 Deleting Domain Aliases

-To remove parked domains, go to Aliases > Remove Aliases, locate the parked domain you want to delete and click Remove …
+To remove a domain alias, go to Aliases > Remove Aliases, select the parked domain you would like to delete and click Remove …

 If you are sure that you want to permanently remove the alias, click on the ‘Remove Alias’ button …